suzuken/yamlssm/README.md

 bar: test
 ```

-`ssm://prod.database.name` should be set on you (System Manager Parameter Store)[http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html].
+`ssm://prod.database.name` should be set on you [System Manager Parameter Store](http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html).
 If you set, yamlssm set a value stored in parameter store.

 ```go
 type T struct {